User Experience NZ

 Individual user experience in the physical world.
 Custom built surfboards.

-My latest project allows me to work on some interactions with a different kind of digital – gripping fingers and thumbs, … it’s taking me back to my surfboard building days.
+This project from 2009 allowed me to work on interactions with a different kind of digital – gripping fingers and thumbs, … taking me back to my surfboard building days.

-It’s with a kiwi company developing a new type of mouse.
-I’m using UX methods to help refine the design, starting off with some user research to understand how people will use it.
+A kiwi company was developing a new type of mouse.
+I’used UX methods to help refine the design, starting off with some user research to understand how people will use it.

 Working with a physical object so closely tied to the task at hand is a challenge.
 Asking people how they’d use it can be misleading as they often struggle to articulate what they want from a product they aren’t always conscious of using.